osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Note that only asset objects of type static can be used in both source and target properties.

+When linking a source or target asset, if you specify the version property of the type definition with a value other than the default value of 1.0.0.0, you must specify the same type version in the typeversion property of the source and target properties.
+Otherwise, the default default typeversion of 1.0.0.0 is assumed.

 Asset/Container Links
 ---------------------